 - Celestica in its acquisition of Brooks Automation, a semiconductor equipment manufacturer, which engages in the manufacturing of complex machinery and equipment and the provision of integrated services to the world’s largest semiconductor equipment manufacturer.

-- Kid Brands and Callaway Golf in establishing wholly foreign-owned joint ventures in China.
+- Kid Brands and Callaway Golf in establishing wholly foreign-owned subsidiaries in China.